Charlie Daniels: Later career

-In the 1990s, Daniels' albums failed to chart, although he continued to draw audiences as a concert performer well into the 21st century.
+In the 1990s, Daniels's albums failed to chart, although he continued to draw audiences as a concert performer well into the 21st century.
 In 1995, Daniels released the first of three Christian albums for Sparrow Records, The Door.
 In 1999, Daniels was inducted into the North Carolina Music Hall of Fame.

 The 21st century saw Daniels, who had previously recorded for major labels, predominantly recording for independent record labels.
-In 2003, Daniels received considerable headlines for his pro-Iraq War anthem "This Ain't No Rag, It's a Flag", which Daniels followed with a book entitled Ain't No Rag.
-Songs from the Longleaf Pines (2005) marked Daniels' first fully bluegrass and gospel album, and began an association with Koch Records, who began releasing a series of Daniels' albums which included holiday albums, live albums and theme compilations.
+In 2001, Daniels received considerable attention for his song "This Ain't No Rag, It's a Flag", released in November, 2001, which was written in response to the September 11 attacks.
+Daniels then followed with a book entitled Ain't No Rag.
+Songs from the Longleaf Pines (2005) marked Daniels's first fully bluegrass and gospel album, and began an association with Koch Records, which began releasing a series of Daniels's albums which included holiday albums, live albums and theme compilations.

 On October 18, 2005, Daniels was honored as a BMI Icon at the 53rd annual BMI Country Awards.
 The following year, Daniels played in the backup band for Hank Williams Jr.'s opening sequence to Monday Night Football.
 In November 2007, Daniels was invited to become a member of the Grand Ole Opry.
 He was inducted during the January 19, 2008, edition of the Opry.
 In 2009, Daniels was featured playing fiddle in a commercial for GEICO.

 In 2016, Daniels released Night Hawks, an album of Western swing music.
 In October of that year, Daniels became a member of the Country Music Hall of Fame.
 In March 2017, HarperCollins announced that Daniels's memoir, Never Look at the Empty Seats, would be released on October 24, 2017.
 In the late 2010s, Daniels, drummer James Stroud, guitarist Billy Crain and bassist Charlie Hayward formed a new band, Beau Weevils, which debuted on the 2018 album Songs in the Key of E, which Daniels described as being in a "down-home, swampy rock meets funk with a little taste of Delta-type of style."
-On November 6, 2018, Daniels released a book of daily inspirational quotes and stories titled Let's All Make the Day Count: The Everyday Wisdom of Charlie Daniels through HarperCollins's Thomas Nelson imprint.
+On September 28, 2018, Daniels was awarded the MMP Music Award and inducted into the MMP Global Entertainment Hall of Fame in Biloxi, MS. On November 6, 2018, Daniels released a book of daily inspirational quotes and stories titled Let's All Make the Day Count: The Everyday Wisdom of Charlie Daniels through HarperCollins's Thomas Nelson imprint.